Bryancnguyen/CS157B/YelpPipelineNotes_2.md

 ADD FOREIGN KEY (user_id)
 REFERENCES user (user_id);_

 After trying to add these contraints, I recieved a lot of errors from MySQL, so I went back and dropped all my tables and re-loaded my tables with the constraints and no longer had any issues.
+Having constraints makes my data upon importing free from error and more accurate.
+Based on my experience, adding the constraints after made creating constraints impossible, which would not allow me to optimize my data afterwards.
+Also, if I continued to work with the data that didn't have constraints in the beginning, my data most likely would not have been accurate.

 Normalization with categories: